Story-telling communicators: Toni Morrison and Dr. Maya Angelou

 Gladys Waters invited Dell-Dell into the house.
-Dell-Dell followed her up the stairs and through the fanciest room with the nicest furniture, including a dining table fit for a king, and the largest TV that she had ever seen before.
-They passed the kitchen on the right and came to a pair of great big open glass doors.
+Dell-Dell followed her up the stairs, and through the fanciest room with the nicest furniture, including a dining table fit for a king, and the largest TV that she had ever seen before.
+They passed the kitchen on the left and came to a pair of great big open glass doors.
 She walked Dell-Dell through them out onto this thing of a veranda that looked onto the water at an angle and made Dell-Dell imagine that she was on the deck of a ship.
 After she had told Dell-Dell to have a seat at a table, Gladys Waters went back inside.

-Dell-Dell removed her hat and her glasses, dried her neck and her whole face properly and took in the view of the ocean.
+Dell-Dell removed her hat and her glasses, dried her neck and her whole face properly with her hand towel and took in the view of the ocean.
 Dell-Dell could see mountains and Hanover in the distance, across the water.
 Gladys Waters returned with a pitcher of ice cubes and water, and a tall glass.
 She had filled the glass and handed it to Dell-Dell.
 Dell-Dell began gulping down the ice water even as Gladys Waters, who was having orange juice, sat down across from her.